Putin pledges unity on return to Kremlin, protesters held

 As in the past, he is likely to use tough anti-Western rhetoric on foreign policy to drum up support if times get tough in Russia.
 But he never yielded his strong influence over foreign policy as premier, so a major policy shift is unlikely.

-Putin struck familiar chords in a decree on foreign policy, emphasising opposition to foreign interference in sovereign states and saying Moscow wants "strategic" ties with the United States but will not tolerate meddling.
+Putin struck familiar chords in a decree on foreign policy, emphasizing opposition to interference in the internal affairs of sovereign states and saying Moscow wants "strategic" ties with the United States but will not tolerate meddling.

-(Additional reporting by Alissa de Carbonnel, Gleb Bryanski, Steve Gutterman and Maria Tsvetkova; Editing by Michael Roddy)
+(Additional reporting by Alissa de Carbonnel, Gleb Bryanski and Steve Gutterman; Editing by Louise Ireland)